codinux-gmbh/klf/README.md

 Primary facade to create a [Logger](#logger), e.g.
 `private val log = LoggerFactory.getLogger(OrderService::class)`.

-KMP-Log ships with two LoggerFactories:
+klf ships with two LoggerFactories:
-- [Slf4jLoggerFactory](kmp-log/src/javaCommonMain/kotlin/net/codinux/log/slf4j/Slf4jLoggerFactory.kt) that delegates logging to slf4j, so that on JVM any logging framework that implements slf4j can be used.
+- [Slf4jLoggerFactory](klf/src/javaCommonMain/kotlin/net/codinux/log/slf4j/Slf4jLoggerFactory.kt) that delegates logging to slf4j, so that on JVM any logging framework that implements slf4j can be used.
 Gets automatically used if slf4j is on the classpath and its ILoggerFactory implementation is any other than [NOPLoggerFactory](https://www.slf4j.org/apidocs/org/slf4j/helpers/NOPLoggerFactory.html).
-- [DefaultLoggerFactory](kmp-log/src/commonMain/kotlin/net.codinux.log/DefaultLoggerFactory.kt) that delegates logging to system's default log appender (see [Log appenders](#log-appenders)).
+- [DefaultLoggerFactory](klf/src/commonMain/kotlin/net.codinux.log/DefaultLoggerFactory.kt) that delegates logging to system's default log appender (see [Log appenders](#log-appenders)).

 ### Logger